dmi3kno/colormind/README.md

 <img src="man/figures/README-unnamed-chunk-3-1.png" width="100%" />

-Colors are randomised every time you hit an API, so you may try it several times, or try another colormodel.
+Colors are randomized every time you hit an API, so you may try it several times, or try another color model.

 ``` r
 library(purrr)